 As more and more buildings are being designed either for a single specialized purpose or as a part of a larger type of building complex, the need for more special code considerations has been recognized.
-Some examples of these special uses include automobile parking structures, domed stadiums, high-rise buildings, covered mall buildings, airport terminals and large industrial complexes such as steel mills and assembly plants.
+Some examples of these special uses include automobile parking structures, domed stadiums, high-rise buildings, covered mall and open mall buildings, airport terminals and large industrial complexes such as steel mills and assembly plants.
+For additional information or details of the various occupancy classifications, refer to Chapters 3 and 4 of the International Building Code®.